asaadkhaja99/asaadkhaja99.github.io/content/experience/Hackbridge.md

 ### Description

-- Collaborated with team members across 3 different time zones to design a proof-of-concept app for a start-up that facilitates carpooling in rural areas
+- Collaborated with team members across 3 different time zones to design a proof-of-concept app for a start-up called CowTown that facilitates carpooling in rural areas; project was sourced by [Hackbridge](https://www.hackbridge.io/)
 - Implemented Google Maps APIs with Python to generate optimal meeting points for drivers and passengers obtaining an approximately 2x speedup over the existing manual matching process
 - Formulated different methodologies for matching passengers and drivers to minimise the cost of making API requests, reducing the number of API calls by about 20\%